 It’s that time of the year when we all search streaming platforms for Christmas movie gems.
 However, we often turn to the annual classics for our entertainment, rather than picking some of the lesser-known Christmas movies from down the years.
 So why not ditch your annual treats this year and settle down with some highly underrated Christmas movies, some of which were panned by critics, while others have fallen into the mists of time or failed to make the annual festive list.

 Christmas with the Coopers (Love the Coopers) 2015

-Slated by critics on its release, Christmas with the Coopers (Love the Coopers) suffered from a highly misleading pre-release ad campaign; one that saw the movie painted as a lightweight Christmas comedy, when in fact it’s very much a family drama.
-The core of its narrative based around the importance of human connection, belonging and hope.
-Its message even more profound in a year where COVID 19 has stripped us of hugs, conversation and physical contact.
-And when viewed from this perspective, Christmas with the Coopers is a sheer joy, in both performances, screenplay and charm.
-Its smart and sharp commentary on family life, friendship and human psychology making it one of the most underrated Christmas movies of the past five years.
+Slated by critics on its release, Christmas with the Coopers (Love the Coopers) suffered from a highly misleading pre-release ad campaign, one that saw the movie painted as a lightweight Christmas comedy, when in fact, it’s very much a family drama.
+The core of its narrative, based on the importance of human connection, belonging and hope.
+Here, its message is even more profound in a year when COVID 19 has stripped us of hugs, conversation, and physical contact.
+And when viewed from this perspective, Christmas with the Coopers is a joy in both performances, screenplay and charm.
+And its intelligent and sharp commentary on family life, friendship and human psychology makes it one of the most underrated Christmas movies of the past five years.